 - Rotary Club Youth Programs such as the ‘Rotary Youth Program of Enrichment (RYPEN), a weekend camp.

 - Participate in a wide range of competitions including Premier’s Reading Challenge; Dorothea MacKellar poetry competition; Australian Maths competition and Computational and Algorithmic Thinking; History competition and Photography competition

-Students who aspire to enter the High Achievers Program are required to provide a copy of their most recent NAPLAN results, 2018 Semester 1 report, provide a written statement stating why they would like to be considered and Grade 6 Teacher support statement.
+Students who aspire to enter the High Achievers Program are required to provide a copy of their most recent NAPLAN results, semester reports, provide a written statement stating why they would like to be considered and a Year 6 Teacher support statement.

-Application forms will be provided to Parents upon the child’s acceptance at the College.
+Application forms will be provided to Parents upon the child’s acceptance to the College.
 The form and instructions are part of the Enrolment Package.